|

 Use "BACK" button on your browser to return.

-Mercury H-2 Project "Big
+Mercury H-2 Project "Big Joe" Capsule

 Taken about 1 hour after recovery & brought on deck aboard USS Strong DD-758